infantiablue/techika/src/blog/posts/is-it-a-tool-or-an-agent-five-question-test.md

 The five questions collapse into three things that actually matter: how much autonomy it has, how much of the world it can touch, and how reversible the damage is.
 That's the real axis.
 Everything else is decoration.

-## Scoring five real systems
+## Evaluating five real systems

-Let me run the test on a few things you've seen around, from lowest to highest blast radius.
+Now, we run the framework on a few things you've seen around, from lowest to highest blast radius.

 | System | Goals | Mutates state | Perceives | Loops | Reversible |
 | --- | --- | --- | --- | --- | --- |